openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 #### Scope

-Memory over-committment, and as such swapping, will be initially limited to virtual machines running in the burstable QoS class.
+Memory over-commitment, and as such swapping, will be initially limited to virtual machines running in the burstable QoS class.
 Virtual machines in the guaranteed QoS classes are not getting over committed due to alignment with upstream Kubernetes.
 Virtual machines